rposhala/Digit-Recognizer-App/README.md

 # Digit-Recognizer-App

+The motivation behind this project was to "Deploy a deep learning model as Web Application".

-This AWS deployed application which recognizes the handwritten digit written by user in front-end with the help of trained Deep learning model in the back-end.
+In this project, an application was deployed on AWS server which lets user to draw a digit/number (handwritten digit) in the front end and with the help of trained Deep learning model (CNN) in the back-end, the number gets recognized by the application correctly.

+CNN model was tuned by testing it on the worst possible handwritten digits we could give, model performed exceptionally well on the real handwritten digits.
+We will need to generate and download RSA private key(.pem).
+Along with the above project, you will have to get the private key to try it on your own.

-For this deployment, we will need to generate and download RSA private key(.pem) Few results of the AWS deployed Digit Recognizer Application:
+Few results of the AWS deployed Digit Recognizer Application: